viamrobotics/docs/docs/how-tos/configure.md

 ---
-title: "Build and configure a smart machine"
+title: "Create and configure a smart machine"
 linkTitle: "Configure a smart machine"
 weight: 10
 type: "docs"
-description: "Build a machine in a few steps using Viam's modular system of components and services without writing much or any code."
+description: "Create a machine in a few steps using Viam's modular system of components and services without writing much or any code."
 images: ["/platform/build.svg", "/services/ml/configure.svg"]
 tags: ["components", "configuration"]
 aliases: